You can apply for a household parking permit if you live in a house or flat within a residents' priority parking scheme (ResPark) zone.

 Cancelling your household parking permit

-You can cancel your permit at any time, and you'll be issued with a pro-rata refund for any time remaining on the permit.
+You can contact us to cancel your permit at any time, and you'll be issued with a pro-rata refund for any time remaining on the permit.

 Visitor parking permits